These decadent, make-ahead, no-bake Irish Chocolate Cheesecake Jars are perfect for parties, picnics, potlucks – take them anywhere, they’re portable!

 - 3 tablespoons Irish whiskey

-- Place Oreos in the bowl of a food processor.
-Pulse once or twice to combine.
-Add melted butter and process for 15 seconds.
+Place Oreos in the bowl of a food processor.
+Pulse until coarse crumbs form.
+Add melted butter and process again until well blended.

-- Place 10-12 4-ounce jelly jars or ramekins on a sheet pan.
+Place 16 4-ounce jelly jars or ramekins on a sheet pan.
 Divide crumb mixture equally, about 2 tablespoons in each jar.
 Reserve a small amount, if desired for garnish.
 With the bottom of a small flat bottom glass, gently tamp crumb mixture in the bottom each jar to create a smooth, even crust.

-- Whip cream until soft peaks form.
+Whip cream until soft peaks form.
 This can be done with a mixer, a whisk or with this method.
 Refrigerate whipped cream till ready to use.

-- Place cream cheese and sugar in the bowl of a mixer.
+Place cream cheese and sugar in the bowl of a mixer.
 Beat on medium speed until smooth and fluffy, about 2 minutes.
-Add cooled chocolate and beat on medium-high speed for 3 minutes, stopping once or twice to scrape down sides of bowl.
+Add cooled chocolate and beat on medium-high speed for 3 minutes, stopping once or twice to scrape down sides of the bowl.
 Add Irish whiskey and beat a little longer till well incorporated.

-- Remove bowl from mixer.
+Remove bowl from mixer.
 Use a large spatula fold prepared whipped cream into chocolate cream cheese mixture.
 Continue to fold the whipped cream in until the mixture doesn't have streaks of cream.

-- Garnish with cookie crumbs, tiny chocolate chips or fresh berries.
+Garnish with cookie crumbs, tiny chocolate chips or fresh berries.
 Chill for at least 2 hours or overnight before serving.